 HEPA air filters, also known as absolute filters, remove 99.97% of particulate down to 0.3 microns - For example, the naked eye cannot see anything smaller than 40-50 microns.
 Due to its effectiveness, HEPA air filtration has become the standard for applications that require the ultimate in clean air.
 Using HEPA filters in your air filtration system guarantees that fine, sub-micron particles — smoke, bacteria, pollen, spores, etc. — are trapped.

 Clinics, labor and delivery centers, treatment facilities, and indoor grow rooms cover only a small scope of applications that rely on HEPA air filtration to protect medical patients and staff.
-Even so, there are still a lot of questions about HEPA air filtration and if it's the best solution for any cleanroom environment, so here's everything you need to know!
+Even so, there are still a lot of questions about HEPA air filtration and if it's the best solution for any cleanroom environment — here's everything you need to know!

-Get in touch with our experts to learn more about upgrading your air filters, or to get started on a free quote for HEPA air filtration systems.
+Need more information?
+Contact our experts for guidance on upgrading your air filters or for a free quote on HEPA air filtration systems.

-In typical cleanroom environments, HEPA filters should be checked every six months and changed once a year.
+In cleanroom environments, it’s recommended to check HEPA filters every six months and replace them at least once a year.
+Regular maintenance ensures optimal performance and air quality.

-• There is no proof that washable HEPA filters are effective after being cleaned.
+• There is no definitive proof that washable HEPA filters retain their effectiveness after cleaning.

-• Removing and cleaning HEPA filters in or near sterile rooms and/or cleanroom environments presents contamination risks.
+• Cleaning HEPA filters near sterile or cleanroom environments poses a significant contamination risk.

 Blue Ox HEPA air filtration systems draw bacteria, dust, mold spores, and other dangerous air contaminants through a 99.97% HEPA after-filter to remove particulate as small as 0.3 microns to keep filtered air circulating throughout cleanroom and sterile environments.